greatsandyeagle/sdart.github.io/index.md

 - Within 2 days after the photo is received, I will send you part of the line art(say, 50%) that I complete.
 - If you are satisfied with it, start to pay.
 Otherwise, just let me know how you want me to improve it.
 - **Payment: PayPal**
-- After the payment is received, I will send you the full image in PNG format.
+- After the payment is received, I will send you the full image in the format you choose (default: PNG).

 The default setting is: black line + white background.
 You are free to choose line color, background color, file formats, etc. Just let me know!